zktuong/dandelion/README.md

 pip install scrublet

 # install rpy2
-# If you prefer to use conda to manage R, then use it
+# If you prefer to use conda to manage R, then use:
-# then use conda install rpy2
+# conda install rpy2
 pip install rpy2
 # If it fails because it's compiling using clang, first, work out where the path is to your gcc compiler (use brew to install gcc if needed):
 #